Edmund Newell

 Edmund Newell (July 27, 1857 – December 23, 1915), better known as General Grant Jr. or Major Edward Newell, was a 19th-century dwarf who gained fame as an associate of P. T. Barnum.

+Life

 He was born in Chicago, Illinois, to Edmund S. Newell and Sarah Ellen Jimmerson.

-Edmund married Minnie Warren in July, 1877 in Lock Haven, Pennsylvania.
+Edmund married Minnie Warren in July 1877 in Lock Haven, Pennsylvania.
 Minnie was also a dwarf, and so was her sister, Lavinia Warren, wife of General Tom Thumb.
 Minnie died in childbirth in 1878, and was buried in Nemasket Hill Cemetery, Middleborough, Massachusetts.

-After her death, Edmund moved to England and married Mary Ann Drake, a woman of normal stature, on April 5, 1888 in St. Giles, London, England.
+After her death, Edmund moved to England and married Mary Ann Drake, a woman of normal stature, on April 5, 1888, in St. Giles, London, England.
 They had two children: Edmund Charles Jeffreys Newell and Daisy Louise Newell.

 Edmund died on December 23, 1915, in Marylebone, London, England.